 Throughout his inaugural address, Trump struck several nationalist chords.
 He spoke of a "national effort" to "rebuild our country" and "restore its promise for all of our people."
 There is nothing wrong with this statement in and of itself, but I would like to point out his use of the word "our" and a vaguely defined carrot: America's promise to its people.
 This is a common rhetorical device in American politics and of the right – the American dream as it is called in the U.S., the claim that anyone can succeed if they work hard.
 This is a lie.
 Arbeit macht nicht frei.
 The structural problems of poverty which exist in all capitalist societies (and, indeed, all societies as there are no perfect utopias, only systems that work better or worse) cannot be solved if the individual just works harder.
 "Work hard to succeed" is just another empty promise with which to subjugate the masses; it is the core tenet of the neoliberal religion.
 In using this false promise, Trump is not only brainwashing his followers with neoliberal propaganda, but he is firing up their patriotism and shutting off their critical thinking.

 Another thing which is noteworthy is how the right demonizes the poor by spreading lies about them.
 One such lie is that they are lazy moochers who do nothing but live off of welfare.
 There was no direct mention of this in the speech, as I believe Trump wanted to address the nation with positivity, but he did say, "We will get our people off of welfare and back to work."
 To me, this signals intent to slash funding for welfare, which he may have to if he is to increase military funding and cut taxes.
 The problem with this is that many who work need welfare because of stagnant wages, and unemployment will never be at zero.
-I also doubt Trump will be able to create as many jobs as he thinks.
+I also doubt Trump will be able to create as many jobs as he thinks and the jobs he does create will likely be minimum wage, which will not help much at all as he is unlikely to increase the minimum wage – currently a starvation wage or slave wage – to a living wage.

 He continued his nationalist rhetoric by painting a grim picture of America and proclaiming that "this American carnage stops right here and stops right now."
-The bleak description of America was not completely false, but Trump's solutions are no solutions and the far right tends to invent problems and causes for problems which do not exist; a common narrative is to blame immigrants, often by utilizing alternative facts and alternative statistics which have little to no basis in reality.
+The bleak description of America was not completely false, but Trump's solutions are no solutions and the far right tends to invent problems which do not exist and causes which are not real; a common narrative is to blame immigrants, often by utilizing alternative facts and alternative statistics which have little to no basis in reality.
 While he did not specifically mention immigration, he talked about defending the borders (from whatever imagined threat he and his ilk can will themselves into perceiving) and said, "We will bring back our borders," which, of course, exist only on a map but never went anywhere.
 He could also be talking about economics, as the alt-right values protectionism, as does Trump when he said, "Protection will lead to great prosperity and strength."

 However, protectionism and weaker ties between countries will not help the world; all of humanity needs to come together if we are to survive the threat of ourselves.
 Trump said "it is the right of all nations to put their own interests first," but this is not true.
 We must all put the interests of the world and of humanity first.
 This is why we have the United Nations and why it is important that all nations agree on certain principles on a variety of issues, such as on climate and how we ought to handle the climate change crisis.
 Whether we like it or not, we live in a global society and it is vital that we cooperate to create a bright future and it is our moral obligation to strive for a world in which all human beings all over the world have inalienable human rights.